5 Reasons Factories Are Moving Away From Traditional Software

-Manufacturing today is unrecognisable compared to a decade ago.
+Manufacturing today is unrecognizable compared to a decade ago.
 Gone are the outdated systems in numerous factories that impeded processes or made data retrieval cumbersome.
 Traditional software is incapable of meeting the pace and flexibility demanded by modern production.
 Consequently, more manufacturers are shifting to interconnected, savvier systems.
 Here is what is propelling this change.

 1. Real-Time Data Keeps Things Running Smoothly